-These draft "Guidelines Regarding Thefts in Libraries" are the latest in a series that the ACRL Rare Books and Manuscripts Section's Security Committee has developed over the past eight years.
+The "Guidelines Regarding Thefts in Libraries" have been developed by the ACRL Rare Books and Manuscripts Section's Security Committee has developed over the past eight years.
 The Committee began in 1978 with an ad hoc charge to develop guidelines for the marking of rare materials so that they could be properly identified when recovered.
 First published in 1979, these were later made an appendix to the broader "Guidelines for the Security of Rare Book, Manuscript, and Other Special Collections," published by ACRL in 1982, and currently under revision by the Committee (see draft in C&RL News, March 1982, pp.90-93).